Circuit Mont-Tremblant: The Jim Russell Racing School

-The 2000’s - present
+The 2000s – present

-New ownership has concentrated on updating the facility to improved FIA standards by repaving, widening the track, expanding the pit lane, and creating greater run-off areas without losing the character and charm of the original layout.
-These updates have permitted the return of racing series like Grand Am (formerly CAN-AM) and Champcar (formerly Indy Car) along with Superbikes and Historic Racing.
+New ownership has concentrated on updating the facility to improved FIA standards by repaving and widening the track, expanding the pit lane, and creating greater run-off areas, while attempting to preserve the character of the original layout.
+These updates have permitted the return of racing series like Grand Am (formerly Can-Am) and Indy car along with Superbikes and Historic Racing.
 The historic reputation of the race track and Mont-Tremblant’s appeal as a tourist destination keeps the track in constant demand amongst driving clubs, corporate events and major automotive manufacturers for car launches and driving programs such as Ferrari’s Corso Pilota, Lamborghini, Porsche, Audi, McLaren, Volvo, and BMW among others.
-On July 21, 2022, the track complex was purchased by 11938053 Canada Inc., a company owned by Montreal businessman Gad Bitton of Holand Automotive Group.
+On July 21, 2022 the track complex was purchased by 11938053 Canada Inc., a company owned by Montreal businessman Gad Bitton of Holand Automotive Group.